COVID-19 vaccination information

 COVID vaccines are free and available for children aged 6 months and older.

-Vaccines help protect you and your child against serious illness.
+Vaccines help protect you and your child against serious illnesses.

 Disability Liaison Officers